Structural Engineering Insight for Architects

 -

 Understanding the soil conditions that exist at a particular site is critical in determining not only if a site is suitable to support a new structure, but also in determining the foundation structures required.
+Your structural engineer relies on the geotechnical report for the structure’s foundation to soil interface.
+Discussions between the structural engineer and geotechnical engineer are important if unusual ground conditions are found, or if the structural engineer wants to receive information on a specialist foundation system not mentioned in the geotechnical report.
+The geotechnical engineer shall also review the construction documents and be involved in special inspections of foundation installations.
 A geotechnical report provides detailed information about the subsurface conditions of a particular site.
 Typically prepared by a geotechnical engineer, a geotechnical report can help avoid costly mistakes, reduce the risk of unforeseen conditions, and help construction progress more smoothly.

 -

 Some structural engineers play an important role in emergency response after natural disasters, conducting critical safety assessments of buildings and infrastructure.
-For example, structural engineers can determine the stability of a collapsed structure as victims are extracted from debris.
-Later, they assess structural damage to establish whether buildings and bridges are safe to use, need repair, or should be demolished.
-Structural engineers may also design and oversee the construction of temporary structures, such as shelters and tents, to provide immediate and safe shelter to those affected by natural disasters.
+For example, structural engineers can consult on the stability of a partially or totally collapsed structure so victims can be extracted from debris.
+Later, they can assess structural damage to establish whether buildings and bridges are safe to use, need repair, or should be demolished.
+Structural engineers may also design and oversee the construction of temporary structures, such as shelters and tents, to provide immediate and safe shelter for those affected by natural disasters.